Siege of Acre (1291): Prelude to the battle

-The siege begins
+Siege begins

 Sultan Khalil and the Egyptian army arrived at Acre on 6 April 1291, with the Syrian contingents arriving two days later with siege engines.
-The Mamluk encampment spanned from one coast to the other about two kilometres from the city walls.
+The Mamluk encampment spanned from one coast to the other about two kilometers from the city walls.
 The red dihliz – the Sultan's personal tent and headquarters – was on a small hill west of the Legate's Tower.
 There was little fighting during the first eight days as the besiegers established their camp.
 From days nine to eleven the Mamluks pushed forward barricades and wicker screens until they reached the fosse before the outer wall; Carabohas, rapid-fire siege engines, were brought up.
 The besiegers began mining and bombarding the walls.
 Acre's gates remained open – but heavily defended – as sally ports.

 The Crusaders launched multiple attacks on the Mamluk camp.
 An amphibious assault on the Hamans – stationed on the northernmost section of the line by the sea – was successful although the Crusaders suffered heavy casualties.
-In another raid, three hundred Templar, led by Jean de Grailly and Otto de Grandson, rode out under moonlight to attack Haman artillery with Greek fire; while the artillery was not destroyed, the Templar engaged over 1000 Mamluks and returned with trophies and captured supplies.
-Khalil punished some subordinates for the humiliation caused by the Templar.
+In another raid, three hundred Templars, led by Jean de Grailly and Otto de Grandson, rode out under moonlight to attack Haman artillery with Greek fire; while the artillery was not destroyed, the Templar engaged over 1000 Mamluks and returned with trophies and captured supplies.
+Khalil punished some subordinates for the humiliation caused by the Templar sorties.
 In general, Crusader attacks failed to disrupt Mamluk preparations for a direct assault on the walls.

 Henry II of Cyprus arrived on 4 May with reinforcements of 700 troops aboard 40 ships.
 The king's arrival temporarily buoyed morale, but an inspection of the city convinced Henry II to attempt a negotiated settlement; the Crusaders believed that tribute could buy a truce.
 On 17 May, William of Villiers, a knight, and William of Caffran, of Guillaume de Beaujeu's household, were sent to negotiate with the Sultan.
 The negotiations were unsuccessful.
 The Crusaders refused to surrender, and appealed to Khalil to lift the siege and accept peace for the sake of the civilian inhabitants.
 Khalil remained intent on conquering the city, perhaps encouraged by the popularity of the cause among his troops; his counteroffer to allow the defenders to surrender and leave with their lives and property was rejected.
 Toward the end of the meeting, a Crusader artillery stone landed near the dihliz; the Sultan was greatly angered and ordered a full assault the following day.
 The messengers returned to the city unharmed.

 The Mamluk assault was preceded by weeks of preparation.
 By 18 May, multiple towers and parts of the wall were collapsed by undermining, and sections of the fosse filled in.
 The collapse of the Tower of the King was particularly demoralizing among the defenders, and the evacuation of women and children accelerated.